integrations/slack/README.md

 We will rollout similar experience for PR notifications as well.

+Note: Based on customer feedback we are planning to provide an option for customers to choose if they want to post their comment notifications to channel.
+This will be a subscription level setting per channel and user will have to optin.
+This feature will be available in 2-3 weeks.

 ### Take action
 Slack conversations often lead to decisions and actionable takeaways.
 Now it’s easier to start on next steps from Slack.